Trollers Cove Cabin

 Directions

-Access by boat or floatplane.
-Located 38 miles from Ketchikan and 21 air miles from Craig.
-An unimproved boat ramp at nearby Polk Inlet is available for launching small craft.
-Tide levels affect access.
+Access by floatplane or boat only.
+Located approximately 38 miles from Ketchikan and 21 air miles east of Craig on Prince of Wales Island.
+Tide levels affect cabin access; check NOAA tide tables for Station 9450495.
+An unimproved boat ramp is available at nearby Polk Inlet.
 Refer to USGS map Craig B-1.

 Amenities